NYU CUSP and COVID-19

 The outbreak of the novel coronavirus COVID-19 has brought profound changes to almost every aspect of transportation.
 C2SMART researchers have launched new initiatives to observe how transportation systems are being affected.

 NYU research center The GovLab has compiled a comprehensive global library of apps and initiatives used by city and national governments in fighting the coronavirus pandemic.
-The repository, which launched last month, is part of a call for action from the research group to build a responsible infrastructure for a data-driven pandemic response.
+The repository is part of a call for action from the research group to build a responsible infrastructure for a data-driven pandemic response.

 COVID-19 transforms health care through telemedicine: evidence from the field - Rumi Chunara and Oded Nov